xcart/xc5-manual/en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 ## Step 5\.
 Use a recent PHP version (5.5+)

 We've run lots of tests to see if X-Cart works better on later PHP versions like 5.5 and 5.6, and it really does!
 Typically you can get a two times speedup simply by installing PHP 5.5+.

-PHP 7.0 Warning
+PHP 7.0 is supported by X-Cart versions 5.3.x.

-Icon

-Unfortunately, X-Cart does not support PHP 7.0 yet.
-The reason for that is that PHP 7.0 was released not long ago, and it brings some critical changes.
-We are working hard to adapt X-Cart to these changes.
-Stay tuned!

 ## Step 6\.
 Use Query Cache (MySQL)